-Mark Low is Managing Director of the Global Cardiovascular Innovation Center (GCIC) as well as the NIH Center for Accelerated Innovations (NCAI) at Cleveland Clinic.
-He comes to these roles with a track record of building successful programs to introduce new biomedical products and modalities to new markets.
-He has managed all facets of product and market development spanning diagnostic and interventional cardiology, diagnostic and interventional pulmonology, interventional radiology, stroke treatment, image-guided surgery, drug delivery and oncology.
-He has served on the senior management teams of TomTec Imaging Systems, Image Guided Technologies, EKOS Corporation, and Sonus Pharmaceuticals, as well as business strategy consultant to numerous companies developing a wide array of cardiovascular devices.
-Prior to concentrating his focus on start-up ventures and early stage market development, Mark held trailblazing positions in marketing and business development for Hewlett-Packard’s Medical Products Group.
-Specializing in cardiovascular ultrasound, Mark managed high performance cardiovascular diagnostic systems, introducing numerous products to new market segments including office-based cardiology practice and interventional cardiology.
-He was responsible for developing new clinical applications including stress echocardiography, 3D echocardiography, and intravascular ultrasound.
-In conjunction with these programs Mark managed strategic relationships with various corporate partners, investors, universities, inventors, clinical investigators and manufacturers.
-Mark received a B.A. degree in Natural Science from Johns Hopkins University, an M.S. degree in Physiology from the Medical College of Wisconsin, and an M.S. degree in Technical Communication from Rensselaer Polytechnic Institute.
+Mark Low, Managing Director of the Global Cardiovascular Innovation Center (GCIC) and the NIH Center for Accelerated Innovations (NCAI) at Cleveland Clinic, comes to these roles with a career of building successful programs to introduce new technologies to address new market opportunities in healthcare.
+He has managed all facets of product and market development spanning diagnostic and interventional cardiology, interventional radiology and neuroradiology, stroke treatment, image-guided surgery, drug delivery and oncology.
+He has served on the senior management team of TomTec Imaging Systems, Image Guided Technologies, EKOS Corporation, and Sonus Pharmaceuticals.
+Prior to concentrating his focus on start-up ventures and early stage market development, Mr. Low held trailblazing positions in marketing and business development for Hewlett-Packard’s Medical Products Group.
+Specializing in cardiovascular ultrasound, Mr. Low managed high performance cardiac diagnostic systems, introducing 3D and stress echocardiography, and catheter-based intravascular ultrasound, among other applications.
+In conjunction with these programs Mr. Low managed strategic relationships with various corporate partners, investors, universities, inventors, clinical investigators and manufacturers.
+Mr. Low received a B.A. degree in Natural Science from Johns Hopkins University, an M.S. degree in Physiology from the Medical College of Wisconsin, and an M.S. degree in Technical Communication from Rensselaer Polytechnic Institute.

 Michael leads Market Intelligence efforts for GCIC and Cleveland Clinic Innovations, where his team functions as a dedicated, shared resource to provide clients with knowledge and tools to optimize strategic decision-making and mitigate investment risk.
 Prior to joining the Clinic in 2010, he spent more than 11 years at Health Research International, an independent medical market research and consulting firm, most recently as Vice President.
 While at HRI, Michael authored or co-authored more than 20 syndicated research reports forecasting the adoption of new medical technologies, and engaged with a broad range of firms from local start-ups to multinationals across dozens of custom consulting projects.
 Michael earned a bachelor’s degree in Business Administration (cum laude, Marketing major) from the Richard T. Farmer School of Business at Miami University.